lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 DTLS 1.3 RPK + ECDHE flight #2 gives 454 bytes of overhead.
-With a point compressed secp256r1 RPK the overhead is 454 - 32 = 422 bytes, see {{rpkformat}}.
+With a point compressed secp256r1 RPK, the overhead is 454 - 32 = 422 bytes, see {{rpkformat}}.
-With an ed25519 RPK and signature the overhead is 454 - 47 - 7 = 400 bytes.
+With an ed25519 RPK and signature, the overhead is 454 - 47 - 7 = 400 bytes.
-With an efficiently encoded key share such as x25519 or {{I-D.mattsson-tls-compact-ecc}} the overhead is 454 - 33 = 421 bytes.
+With an efficiently encoded key share such as x25519 or {{I-D.mattsson-tls-compact-ecc}}, the overhead is 454 - 33 = 421 bytes.
-With an efficiently encoded signature such {{I-D.mattsson-tls-compact-ecc}} the overhead is 454 - 7 = 447 bytes.
+With an efficiently encoded signature such {{I-D.mattsson-tls-compact-ecc}}, the overhead is 454 - 7 = 447 bytes.
-With x25519 and ed25519 he overhead is 454 - 47 - 33 - 7 = 367 bytes.
+With x25519 and ed25519, the overhead is 454 - 47 - 33 - 7 = 367 bytes.

 #### Flight \#3 {#dtls13f3rpk}